 Friendship Activities and Lessons

 Friendships and good relationships are built on several key concepts and skills.
 It’s important to address each one in your purposeful lessons on friendship and relationship skills.

 Listening and Speaking

-Being able to share with friends and peers is important in helping students get along with others unselfishly.
+Sharing with friends and peers is important in helping students get along with others unselfishly.
 Help them by giving them scripts for practicing this important skill.
-Sometimes just providing them the words and sentences they can use in a situation requiring them to share is all it takes to empower them to do so.
+Sometimes, just providing them the words and sentences they can use in a situation requiring them to share is all it takes to empower them to do so.

-How to be a Good Friend
+How to Be a Good Friend

 Children should be able to describe what a friend is.
 They should be able to demonstrate how to be a good friend through words and actions.
 Give them the vocabulary and the understanding they need to apply to their own relationships with others.

-Sometimes the act of just trying to make a friend can be intimidating for students.
+Sometimes, the act of just trying to make a friend can be intimidating for students.
 You can teach them that it’s not so scary with friendship activities!
 By doing so, you give them the tools they need to overcome their anxiety in meeting new people.

 Cooperation and Teamwork

-Social Emotional Learning Curriculum
+Social-Emotional Learning Curriculum

 FREE Social Emotional Learning Email Series